Hello, my name is Dan Orban and I am excited to run for Minneapolis City Council Ward 9 in the November 4, 2025 election.

 We need to redeem narrative of Minneapolis! - Let's take responsibility to make our neighborhood walkable, safe, and green.
 Let's find ways that our kids can play outside without fear and danger.
 Let's have more meetings with local neighbors of peace (residents, pastors, gardeners, local business owners, non-profit workers, public safety workers, and entrepreneurs) to develop a plan.
 We can work together to build something great that we can all be proud of, pushing out the evil that exists.
 We are better together.

-We are failing to meet the needs of our neighbors and those of us living in encampments across the city, especially in Ward 9.
+We are failing to meet the needs of our neighbors and those of us living in encampments or open air drug markets across the city, especially in Ward 9.
 Living conditions include illegal activity, theft, drug dealing, public indecency, and prostitution.
 People continue to die from overdoses.
 This is unacceptable!
 In our neglect, we have failed to protect the people in our neighborhoods, while not providing adequate care for those in encampments.

 We cannot be passive.
 People should not be dying in our streets or existing in poor unsanitary living conditions.
 We need a positive pro-human approach that provides hope and purpose, not despair and death.
 We need to actively engage and implement interventions to help our neighbors overcome their addictions and other challenges.